Maritime Exploration Through Time & Place

 - Artistic Endeavors

-For smaller groups, please see our Maritime Adventure Tours.
+For smaller groups or different grade levels, please see Maritime Adventures Tours.

 Life of a Sailor

 Students absorb details about sailors’ lives aboard wooden sailing ships on ocean voyages in centuries past.
 What they learn is reinforced by the opportunity to perform several of the sailors’ daily tasks – including the treatment of scurvy!

 Students explore art concepts and techniques through several different art masterpieces from contemporary times to the Dutch Masters art of the 1600s.
 They apply what they learned when they sketch the beginning of their own masterpiece, which they can finish back at school or at home.